Hosting Glossary

 MySQL

 A popular open-source relational database management system commonly used with PHP and WordPress.
+MySQL stores and manages data for dynamic websites.
+It wo

 Nameserver